Recognized as one of Canada's Top 100 Employers (2022), Canada's Top Family-Friendly Employers (2022) and BC's Top Employers (2022):

-Here are some of the reasons why British Columbia Investment Management Corporation / BCI was selected as one of Canada's Top 100 Employers (2022), Canada's Top Family-Friendly Employers (2021) and BC's Top Employers (2021):
+Here are some of the reasons why British Columbia Investment Management Corp. / BCI was selected as one of Canada's Top 100 Employers (2022), Canada's Top Family-Friendly Employers (2022) and BC's Top Employers (2022):

 - BCI organized a virtual health summit in 2020 with presentations on topics such as maintaining health and nutrition during the pandemic, the importance of physical activity and prioritizing sleep, and maintaining connection and avoiding isolation

 - BCI supports new mothers with generous maternity and parental leave top-up payments (to 85 per cent of salary for 52 weeks) as well as new fathers and adoptive parents (to 85 per cent of salary for 36 weeks) -- parents returning from leave can also participate in a buddy program, which matches participants with employees who returned from leave in the past year

 - BCI helps employees maintain a healthy balance between work and personal time, offering four weeks of starting vacation allowance along with six additional paid personal days, which can be scheduled at employees' convenience